 What it is: The Holographic Type Sculpture digital graffiti art exhibit recently debuted at the Bellevue Arts Museum in Washington State -- but only for those looking at it with a Microsoft HoloLens headset.
 The tall structure, made up of letters and words, was placed in the museum by Microsoft user experience designer DongYhoon Park to demonstrate what the HoloLens can do -- for example, interact with another HoloLens user viewing the exhibit, or directly edit the graffiti that appears in the exhibit.

 Why it's important: The dematerialization of art in physical museums is just one opportunity for creative expression enabled by the convergence of augmented reality and culture.
 Imagine this approach used for billboard advertising, bus station advertising, physical storefront displays or public transit stations ads, as we rapidly enter a world where everyone has the option to see the world with a digital layer.
-Join the Discussion

 Spotted by Marissa Brassfield

-What it is: Google's DeepMind team has announced its latest neural network AI, WaveNet, and it's the most realistic-sounding one yet -- performing 50% better than existing technology.
+What it is: Google's DeepMind team has announced its latest neural network Artificial Intelligence, WaveNet, and it's the most realistic-sounding one yet -- performing 50% better than existing technology.
 Unlike most AI systems, which combine fragments of a single recorded human voice or a standard set of pronunciation rules, WaveNet can generate speech in multiple human voices, with variances in emotion and emphasis, and even auto-generate music.
 The key is in how DeepMind trained the AI: using raw waveforms, or the individual sound waves humans create.

 Why it's important: Neural networks like WaveNet are designed to process information similarly to the human brain, and digitizing the natural intonation of human speech enables machines to learn how to speak much like human babies do -- mimicry.
 While WaveNet currently requires far too much computing power to make it feasible for large-scale commercial applications, as Abundance Insider readers know, we're only a few exponential doublings away from massive price-performance improvements.
-Join the Discussion

 Spotted by Marconi Pereira